 The ironborn are the natives of the Iron Islands off the west coast of Westeros.
 They are also known as ironmen, especially by those they raid.
-They are fierce men of the sea, and their naval supremacy was once unmatched, their dark legacy of raids and pillage of the hinterlands of the western and southern regions granting them, to this day, a fearsome reputation as the "terror of the seas".
+They are fierce men of the sea, and their naval supremacy was once unmatched, their dark legacy of raids and pillage of the hinterlands of the western and southern regions granting them, to this day, a fearsome reputation.
 Ironborn women may fight as well as a man, and may crew a longship or even captain their own ships.
 It is said that the sea gives them the appetites of a man.
 Bastards born in the Iron Islands are given the surname Pyke.
 The men from the green lands also call the ironmen squids because they are ruled by House Greyjoy.

 Under the rule of House Hoare, the ironborn reached the zenith of their power approximately four centuries ago.
 They ruled over the Riverlands and much of the western coast of Westeros.
 After the War of Conquest the ironborn were thrown back to their islands with Harren the Black and all his line extinguished.
-The ironborn were subjects of the Seven Kingdoms and the king's peace for almost three hundred years, until nine years after the War of the Usurper, when they revolted in an attempt to restore the Old Ways.
+The ironborn were subjects of the Seven Kingdoms and the king's peace for almost three hundred years, until nine years after the War of the Usurper, when they revolted in the Greyjoy Rebellion in an attempt to restore the Old Way.

 - Main article: Old Way